 Role of Regenerative Treatments in Sports Injuries

-Sports injuries can side-line you from your favourite activities – and many traditional treatments can keep you out of the game for long periods.
+Sports injuries can sideline you from your favourite activities – and many traditional treatments can keep you out of the game for long periods.
 Sports injuries can take a long time to heal, or never fully heal at all.
-Regenerative therapies provided at Regenecare Pain Management Clinic has given patients an alternative to conventional medicine and has been known to be used by professional athletes to dramatically shorten their downtime when time is precious in their career.
+Regenerative therapies provided at Regenecare Pain Management Clinic have given patients an alternative to conventional medicine and have been known to be used by professional athletes to dramatically shorten their downtime when time is precious in their careers.

 What are Regenerative Therapies?

 Pain management using Regenerative treatments focuses on developing methods to repair damaged cells.

 Adult stem cells are undifferentiated cells found throughout your body and in every organ and their normal role is to replace any diseased or damaged cells every day and every second of your life.
 During the last decade, there has been extensive research on how to utilize the benefits of stem cells to improve care and outcome in all specialties of medicine to the extent that most reputable Universities now have a Regenerative Medicine Research facility.
 In Sports, the focus of interest is the musculoskeletal system which has seen great success in the use of Regenerative treatments or Stem Cell Therapy in managing Sports Injuries and we have seen the likes of Tiger Woods, Christiano Ronaldo, and Rafael Nadal and many others make use of such treatments to achieve full recovery as soon as possible.
 Regenerative Therapy using your own Adult Stem Cells is minimally invasive, a non-surgical same-day procedure performed under local anesthesia, with extremely low risk if any.

 Regenerative Therapies can be used with a wide variety of sports injuries, including damage to:

 - Tendons- partial tears, tendinitis, tendinopathies

 - Muscles- strains and minor tears